Doing business with the United States of America

 VAT

 If you provide services in the US, research whether your services are subject to Dutch or US VAT.
 VAT rules in the USA are different than in Europe.
-Rather than VAT, the US has a federal sales tax, which sellers impose on consumers and companies.
+Rather than VAT, the US has a sales tax, which sellers impose on consumers and companies.

 Some states also have a use tax, which shifts the responsibility for paying taxes to buyers purchasing products or services.
 Out-of-state supplies are subject to use tax.